UntitledEntity/UntitledEntity/README.md

 ### Hi there! 👋

 I'm Jacob.
 I'm a backend developer who is very eager to learn.
-I'm currently developing [Intertwined](https://intertwined.solutions/), a userdata management/authentification buisness.
-I'm also learning python and rust to expand my portfolio.
+I'm currently developing [Intertwined](https://intertwined.solutions/), a user data management/authentification business.
+I'm also learning Python and Rust to expand my portfolio.

 ## My skills